Dhihram/XBB_Phylo/README.md

 # Molecular Clock Phylodynamics Project
 This is the documentation of phylodynamic and transmission dynamics of COVID-19 XBB 1.5 in Indonesia.
+The interactive output can be accessed [HERE](https://dhihram.github.io/XBB_Phylo/#Phylogenetic_Tree)

 ## Data
 The data were gathered from GISAID. where we filtered variants 'XBB 1.5' and between Oct 2022-Dec 2023.
 For outside Indonesia, we take the first cases of XBB 1.5.
 The reference was taken from GenBank, Wuhan Sequence.
 In this Github the data are consist: